BR1py/itertree/docs/docs/tutorial.rst

 Beside those structural properties the iTree objects contains some more properties that might be modified by the related methods.

-.. automethod:: itertree.iTree.is_temporary
+.. autofunction:: itertree.iTree.is_temporary

-.. automethod:: itertree.iTree.is_read_only
+.. autofunction:: itertree.iTree.is_read_only

-.. automethod:: itertree.iTree.is_linked
+.. autofunction:: itertree.iTree.is_linked

-.. automethod:: itertree.iTree.coupled_object
+.. autofunction:: itertree.iTree.coupled_object

-.. automethod:: itertree.iTree.set_coupled_object()
+.. autofunction:: itertree.iTree.set_coupled_object()

 Diffrent then the data the coupled_obj is just a pointer to another python object.
 By this you might couple the iTree to a graphical user interface object e.g. an item in a hypertreelist or it can be used to couple the itree object to an item in a mapping dictionary.
 The property couple_obj is not managed by the iTree object it's just a place to stroe the informations. for file exports or string exports this information will not be stored.